Court fight looms as questions swirl over Trump's finances

 The hearing, before state Judge Arthur Engoron in Manhattan, is the next step in a legal battle that has unfolded in court papers over the last few weeks, including the revelation Monday that Trump’s longtime accounting firm recently dumped him after warning that financial statements it prepared could not be trusted.

-Trump’s lawyers had argued that those financial statements were truthful and that attempts to pick them apart over any minor mistakes or omissions were politically motivated.
+Trump’s lawyers had argued those financial statements were truthful, and attempts to pick them apart over minor mistakes or omissions were politically motivated.

+Trump released a statement Tuesday saying Mazars cut ties with him because the firm was “scared beyond belief” and “willing to do or say anything to stop the constant threat which has gone against them for years.”

 But in a letter posted to the court docket as evidence, Mazars USA LLP urged the Trump Organization on Feb.
 9 to inform anyone who’d been given his Statement of Financial Condition, such as banks and insurers, that “those documents should not be relied upon.”